Retail Robotics are Here to Transform the Industry: From Warehouses to Delivery

 The retail experience isn’t what it used to be — it is whatever consumers want it to be.
 People are browsing while sitting on their couches.
 Everyday commodities like soap or paper towels are automatically appearing on their doorstep at regular intervals.
-Brick and mortar retailers are also stepping up the customer experience by automating processes in physical store and providing customers the omni-channel experience they have online, along with improving operational efficiencies.
+Brick and mortar retailers are also stepping up the customer experience by automating processes in physical store and providing customers the omni-channel experience they have online, along with improving operational efficiency.

 The International Federation of Robotics (IFR) reports that demand for human-robot collaboration is growing at a rapid clip.
 More than 420,000 robots were installed in 2018, a 6% increase over 2017, with installations of smarter, more collaborative robots increasing 23% over the same period.
 The IFR also predicts an average growth of 12% for all robots between 2020 and 2022.